tr4cks/power/README.md

 ### Discord

-In addition to the http server, you can also activate a discord bot to switch on the server with a command from discord, simply by adding the following fields to the configuration file:
+In addition to the HTTP server, you can also activate a Discord bot to manage the server with commands from Discord.
+The following commands are available:

+- `/server_status`: Provides the current status of the server.
+- `/power_on`: Turns the server on.
+- `/power_off`: Turns the server off.

+To enable this functionality, simply add the following fields to the configuration file:

 ```yaml
 discord:
   bot-token: your_bot_token
   guild-id: "your_guild_id" # optional
 ```

+*❗️ If you want to ensure that not everyone can turn off the server, do not forget to set the appropriate permissions on Discord.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>